Afghanistan national football team: Early history

-Afghanistan played its first official international match under FIFA at the 1948 Summer Olympics, where it faced Luxembourg on 26 July and lost 6–0.
+In October 1976, the team played at the 1976 Quaid-e-Azam International Tournament in Pakistan.
+In March 1979, the team played at the 1980 AFC Asian Cup qualification against Bangladesh and Qatar.

+In February 1984, the team toured Kuwait for friendly matches.
 Before 2002, the last recorded international appearance for the team was in the 1984 AFC Asian Cup qualification, where they lost 6–1 to Jordan on 20 September.
 The team did not participate in international football between 1984 and 2002 due to political instability, including the Soviet invasion, civil war, and Taliban rule, which banned recreational activities such as football.